followmyutopia/devextreme-documentation/concepts/05 Widgets/DataGrid/001 Visual Elements/140 Data Modification Controls/020 Editing in the Row Mode.md

 * **allowDeleting** is **true**
 This setting adds the "Delete" button to each grid row.

-In addition, the text of a certain button can be changed using the fields of the **editing** | [texts](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/editing/texts/) object.
+In addition, the text of a certain button can be changed using the fields of the **editing**.[texts](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/editing/texts/) object.

 <div class="simple-table">
 <table>